mwangdakota/pages-uswds-jekyll/pages/fastlane/proposal-submission.md

 - Click the **"OK"** button to return to the "Documents in Progress" tab

 ![Proposal Submission Confirmation screen with proposal number listed]({{ site.baseurl }}/assets/img/fastlane/8_SRO_Confirmation2017.JPG)
-_This is the Proposal Number you should reference in all communications with NSF regarding this proposal henceforward._

 Your proposal has now been successfully submitted to NSF.
 Please make sure to note your Proposal Number, which should be referenced in all communications with NSF regarding this proposal henceforward.